-The Baby Sleep Site® is dedicated to helping your baby sleep better, of course, but there are a few times it is a good strategy to wake your baby.
+The Baby Sleep Site® is dedicated to helping your baby sleep better – of course – but there are a few times it is a good strategy to wake your baby.
 I know it might feel crazy to wake your baby when you are working so hard on helping him sleep better, but in some cases, not waking your baby can actually lead to other sleep problems.
-There are probably several times you should wake your baby such as going on vacation and you have an early flight, but here are 4 times waking your baby can help with other sleep problems:
+Here are 5 times waking your baby can help with sleep problems:

-Now that you’ve learned to avoid common baby nap mistakes and mastered your baby’s naps and schedule, believe it or not, naps can get too long.
-Many people who frequent this site may not have this issue (most are trying to lengthen naps), but sometimes this does come up in consultations.
 Except for newborns, your baby or toddler’s napping should not surpass 3 hours total for a day, on average.
 Of course, there will be exceptions, but many times if naps get too long during the day, it will impact night sleep, since the amount of total sleep in a day will remain relatively constant.
 If you feel bad waking your baby because she is sleeping horribly at night, but let her make up a lot of lost sleep during the day, it could reinforce the very sleep problems you are trying to resolve at night.
 It can become a chicken and egg problem.
-Instead, you should solve the night sleep problem and keep naps properly balanced.
+Instead, you should solve the nighttime sleep problem and keep naps properly balanced.
 After all, night sleep is more restorative.

-When your baby is a newborn, he may come out being confused about day and night.
-Since most people say “Never wake a sleeping baby.” many new parents will let their newborn sleep 8 hours straight during the day, if they want to, but then wonder why he is up all night, sleeping on and off one hour here and there.
+When your baby is a newborn, he may be confused about days and nights.
+Since most people say “Never wake a sleeping baby.” many new parents will let their newborn sleep 8 hours straight during the day if they want to, but then wonder why he is up all night, sleeping on and off one hour here and there.
 Although I do agree with the adage to never wake a sleeping baby, there are exceptions to that rule, and this is one of them.
 In order to help your newborn sort out day and night, he needs to be awake during the day for his internal clock, or circadian rhythms, to adjust to life outside the womb.
-Therefore, it is best to limit any one nap to two hours and keep your baby up for at least 30 minutes to an hour to help “reset” his clock.
+Therefore, it is best to limit any single nap to two hours and keep your baby up for at least 30 minutes to an hour after each nap to help “reset” his clock.

 Waking your baby from sleep should not need to be a long-term strategy, but more of a temporary one to fix a specific problem.
 There have been a few rare cases I’ve had a family who needed to wake their baby from their morning nap, long-term, in order to have time for a second at a young age, but it is not the norm.
 If you are finding you are waking your baby longer than a week, maybe two, to fix a specific sleep problem, there may be something else at work.
 On the other hand, if your baby or toddler has only had this specific sleep problem for a short time (less than 1-2 weeks), then it might be a phase and you should see if she self-corrects her schedule before you start taking action and waking her.